kyleboas/tacticsjournal.com/_posts/2023/7/2023-07-24-arsenal-65m-question.md

 image: "https://i.imgur.com/Zdcpb6g.jpg"
 ---

-July 24, 2023 — One of Kai Havertz's only redeeming qualities that he brings to Arsenal is hold-up play.
+One of Kai Havertz's only redeeming qualities that he brings to Arsenal is hold-up play.
 Then why is Kai Havertz dropping wide or into the left half-space, and Eddie Nketiah is the one receiving the ball with his back to goal?
 That is the £65m question.

 <!---more--->